Mission London

 Mission London is a 2010 comedy film directed by Dimitar Mitovski and starring Alan Ford, Lee Nicholas Harris and Ralph Brown.
+It is based on the eponymous 2001 novel by Alek Popov.
+It is a co-production between Bulgaria, the United Kingdom, North Macedonia, Hungary, and Sweden.

 Plot

 A concert to celebrate Bulgaria joining the EU is planned at the Embassy in London.
 Varadin, the new ambassador, is given the role of ensuring that the Queen attends.
 However a combination of corrupt staff, criminal gangs operating out of the kitchen, falling in love with a stripper and a little misunderstanding with a PR firm that provides look-alike royalties - the basic job turns into a chaotic nightmare.